voodoo12345/credits-docs/source/system_architecture.rst

 define needed business logic.

-This architecture will suit the simpler case where you require the immutability of the blockchain and the history trail, but do not need a crossverification of the data between multiple parties.
+This architecture will suit the simpler case where you require the immutability of the blockchain and the history trail, but do not need a cross verification of the data between multiple parties.
 Client access may be given to other allowed parties beyond the blockchain owner himself.